-Paul Mahaffy is the lead scientist on the instrument known as SAM.
-Having already found signs of water on Mars, finding signs of organic material would be another piece of evidence that there might, might, might have once been life on Mars.
-But Mahaffy said at a press conference today, no news yet.
+Having already found signs of water on Mars, finding signs of organic material would be another piece of evidence that there might — might, might — have once been life on Mars.

-PALCA: Mahaffy says SAM definitely saw simple organic compounds, compounds made of carbon, when it analyzed its first soil sample last month.
+Mahaffy says SAM definitely saw simple organic compounds — compounds made of carbon — when it analyzed its first soil sample last month.
 It also saw compounds made with chlorine.

-PALCA: But seeing those carbon molecules would be a hint that carbon that did come from something biological might have survived on Mars and could be found.
-Rover chief scientist John Grotzinger of the California Institute of Technology said it will take a while to make sense of all the data coming from the rover's suite of instruments.
+Curiosity's chief scientist, John Grotzinger of the California Institute of Technology, said it will take a while to make sense of all the data coming from the rover's suite of instruments.

-PALCA: Grotzinger says that's just the way it works in science.
-Joe Palca, NPR News.
+Grotzinger says that's just the way it works in science.